Renewing Your Florida DMV Drivers License

 - Certificate of Naturalization

 - Certificate of Citizenship

 Acceptable Documents: Proof of Social Security Number

-You are required to provide one of these documents, which must show your full name and Social Security number:
+You are required to provide one of these documents for Florida drivers license renewal, which must show your full name and Social Security number:

 - Social Security card

 - W-2 form

 - Any 1099 that is not handwritten

 Acceptable Documents: Proof of Residential Address